SRUSHTI2493/Continuous-Delivery-Pipeline/README.md

  # Implementation

-**fork the starter repo**
+**:large_orange_diamond:fork the starter repo**

 assumes you have an existing GitHub account and Git installed on your computer.
 If you don't have either of these two installed, you can follow these step-by-step instructions.

 :small_blue_diamond: In a new browser tab, navigate to GitHub and make sure you are logged into your account.

-:small_blue_diamond: In that same tab, open the aws-elastic-beanstalk-express-js-sample repo.
+:small_blue_diamond: In that same tab, open the (https://github.com/SRUSHTI2493/Continuous-Delivery-Pipeline) repo.

 :small_blue_diamond:Choose the white Fork button on the top right corner of the screen.
 Next, you will see a small window asking you where you would like to fork the repo.

 :small_blue_diamond: Verify it is showing your account and choose Create a fork.
 After a few seconds, your browser will display a copy of the repo in your account under Repositories.

+**:large_orange_diamond:Push a chnage to your new repo**

+:small_blue_diamond: Go to the repository and choose the green Code button near the top of the page.

+:small_blue_diamond: To clone the repository using HTTPS, confirm that the heading says Clone with HTTPS.
+If not, select the Use HTTPS link.

+:small_blue_diamond: Choose the white button with a clipboard icon on it (to the right of the URL).